 Hopefully, our reviews already have you thinking about a model that will serve you well on the go.
 But if you’re not yet sure which model is right for you, you’ve come to the right place.
 This buyer’s guide is designed to walk you through every feature you’ll need to know about before you buy.
-Whether you’re as green as fresh coffee beans or drink multiple espressos every day, this guide is a good resource to consult to make sure that you get the best value for your money.
+Whether you’re as green as fresh coffee beans or drink multiple espressos every day, this guide is a good resource to consult to make sure that you get the best portable espresso maker for your money.

 How portable your portable espresso maker is can make a big difference, and as you might expect, not all models are made equally in this area.
 The best thing to look for—if you’re going to be traveling with your espresso maker a lot—is a case.
 A case will keep it safe while you travel.
 It will also prevent you from losing any of your machine’s small, but vital parts.

 You’ll also want to look for models that disassemble easily or have smooth, regular surfaces.
 Hard knobs or angles are known for catching on things, and that could lead to damaging your espresso maker or something else that you’re carrying.
 Finally, weight is an important consideration.
 The heavier your portable espresso maker, the less you’re going to want to carry it around, so it’s good to invest in a light model.
 You’ll also want a model that can use espresso pods if you don’t want to deal with espresso grounds on the go.

 Not every portable espresso maker is equally easy to use, but some things make certain models easier to use than others.
 Something to keep in mind is that none of the models on our list provide their own hot water.
 That’s something you’ll have to do yourself.